rakesh-gupta29/elixir-todo-app/tasks.md

 - account profile management
 - microsite rendering along with details
 - jobs module (account can create the jobs and will be listed on the microsite)
+- create a feature of inbox for the clients. so that they can see what updates they have got.
+- jp can send an email to the client directly from the profile page -